RobRoch/MovieRating/README.md

 I guess i'm not able to do this // I made it with ng2-bootstrap using ViewChild, ModalDirective and ModalModule.
 Sadly my modal didn't have bootstrap style.
 It's something with ng2-bootstrap working with bootstrap 3 and is not used to bootstrap4?
 Maybe gonna come back later with more knownledge.
 Removing modal -> doing input instead.

 - rating :id
-Managed to get ratings for every bar.
-Problem is averageRating.
-Tried to maybe map my averageRating to IMovie array but i think it's bad idea.
-Gonna try to push data from movie-detail.component to movie-list.component.
-(DEAD) Average rating inside movie-detail.component,
+Big issue!
+Downloading all rating 5 times and then filtering to get values.
+After input again!
+Gonna try BehaviorSubject

-- input -
+- input vote-
-poor styling
-input works but doesn't give me IRating data type.
+Poor styling with number type.
+Maybe change it later.

 - searchbar
+It's working fine, choose to use search button with it.

 - asceding/descending
-- vote :id
+It's working.
+Works like this (normal -> asc -> desc -> asc -> desc -> etc.)

 - http instead of hardcoded db
+After few days it's working.
+Observables made this hard for me ;)

+-Error input vote
+Gonna do toastr maybe to announce error?

 # MovieRating